top of page

 • Exploring emotions - expressing feelings and acting out concerns through toys

 When the boys had finished playing with this, they took the animals outside and I threw the grass away.
-That's the sort of clear-up I like! 😂
+That's the sort of clear-up I like!!

 Do you like small world play in your house?
+Let me know!

-Hi, I'm Vicki, I'm an author and mum to three energetic boys who love learning in a playful and creative way!
 For more play ideas, creative fun and crafts, visit us at:

 bottom of page